 Just like its predecessor, V9 comes with 4GB of RAM and 64GB of internal storage.
 These are not very promising specs but Vivo really wants to bank on this phone which is the priciest so far in various markets until its flagship Vivo Apex and Nex arrive in a few months.

 V9 scored 90,509 on Antutu and on Geekbench the single-core grabbed 946; however, multi-core showed 4,568 on the screen.

 Despite some ordinary specs, there were no significant performance hiccups during our tests other than a usual lag that we felt while switching between apps.
 Having said that, this doesn’t underrate the phone, and it responds decently to whatever you throw at it.

 Its huge screen is a treat for gamers and movie lovers.
-Apps like Modern Combat 5, Dead Trigger 2, Real Racing 3 and Air Attack 2 had no performance issues except for the instances when the incoming calls froze the screen temporarily during the ‘game mode.’
-Vivo has introduced this mode for dealing with incoming calls and notification at the time of playing games.
+Apps like Modern Combat 5, Dead Trigger 2, Real Racing 3, and Air Attack 2 had no performance issues except for the instances when the incoming calls froze the screen temporarily during the ‘game mode.’
+Vivo has introduced this mode for dealing with incoming calls and notifications at the time of playing games.

 Other than that, the touch was responsive and quite smooth while controlling the characters.

 Vivo is marketing this device like a Camera and Music phone, but we would like to be cautious in calling this phone a sound master.
 The single speaker at the bottom doesn’t give a loud sound experience, and hence, you will always need earbuds to get an audio experience that does justice to the bigger screen.

 It all goes well with third-party apps like Netflix until you are watching something on the native video app.
 The moment you play a video on the built-in app, it unnecessarily resizes the content to let the notch encroach ridiculously and cut into the display in a very irritating way which one must bear.
 However, this full view is absent for the videos on YouTube and Facebook.